 - Choosing the wrong wood.
 Start with apple or cherry.
 Avoid strong woods like mesquite until you're ready.

-You don’t have to be a pitmaster to make something amazing.
+You don't have to be a pitmaster to make something amazing.
 Start with the smoker you have, choose a simple recipe, use good wood, and let the smoke do the rest.
+Once you've got the basics down, try this electric smoker lemon herb whole chicken.
+It's forgiving, looks impressive, and teaches you temperature control without being difficult.